marshallward/accessproject/access_cm.rst

 sea ice model.
 The model has been used as part of several well-received academic publications, and remains an integral part of ongoing research.

-OFAM is an ocean data assimilation model used and developed within BoM.
-(TODO)
+OFAM is an ocean data assimilation model used and developed within CSIRO and BoM.
+The current version is based on a 0.1° grid with near-global coverage excepting the Arctic seas.
+The model is used operationally within BoM (Australian Navy?).

 Motivation
 ==========

-As part of preparation for CMIP6, ACCESS-CM and ACCESS-OM are currently in a state of redevelopment, and they lack stable experiment configurations that are to be used in future studies.
+As part of preparation for CMIP6, ACCESS-CM and ACCESS-OM are currently in a state of redevelopment, and they lack stable experiment configurations that can used for scaling analysis.
 Any formal profiling and scaling work at this stage may not reflect the future state of these projects.

+Additional points:

 * ACCESS-CM and ACCESS-OM are currently being redeveloped in preparation for CMIP6 and support for higher resolutions, along with ARCCSS contributions via